-The practicum is a 100 hour (3 credit) supervised experience, which will provide students with the opportunity to practice and enhance skills that they have acquired in previous courses.
-Throughout the practicum experience, students gain familiarity with the counseling process and begin to conceptualize cases.
-Students are expected to find their own placement for Practicum, and must work under the supervision of a certified School Counselor or Clinical Mental Health Practitioner.
+Practicum is designed to give students familiarity with the counseling process and conceptualize cases.
+Students will be helped to find their own placement for Practicum, and must work under the supervision of a certified school counselor or clinical mental health practitioner.

 *Note: For full-time students in the School Counseling track, it is recommended that Practicum be completed in the Spring semester of your first year to allow for completion of Internship I & II beginning the following Fall semester.

-The purpose of the Internship is to provide the counselor trainee with the opportunity to work directly with clients individually, and in small groups.
-Hopefully, students will integrate their theoretical knowledge with the realities of the internship site.
-It is important that counselor trainees have a broad range of experiences, including some of the less desirable clerical tasks which are invariably associated with counseling.
+Internship is designed to provide the counselor trainee with the opportunity to work directly with clients individually, and in small groups.
+Students will integrate theoretical knowledge with the realities of practice.
+It is important that counselor trainees have a broad range of experiences, including clerical tasks which are associated with counseling.

-The Counseling Committee requires all internship students to carry and to provide proof of coverage of professional liability insurance for the period during which they are enrolled in internship.
+The Counseling Department requires all internship students to carry and to provide proof of coverage of professional liability insurance for the period during which they are enrolled in internship.
 Students may not begin working at a field site without having met this requirement.
-For internships which span the Fall and Spring semesters, coverage should commence August 1st and extend over 12 months.
-For Internships which commence in the Spring, coverage should commence December 1st and extend over seven months.
-The maximum amount of liability/malpractice insurance is recommended.
+Coverage should commence August 1st and extend over 12 months.

-Although there may be other sources of insurance which students are welcome to explore, we recommend insurance through the American Counseling Association (ACA), 5999 Stevenson Avenue, Alexandria, VA 22304, 1.800.545.2223 or 703.823.9800.
-One must be a member of ACA before he/she can qualify for this insurance.
+We recommend insurance through the American Counseling Association (ACA).
+Students must be a member of ACA before they can qualify for this insurance.
 Membership dues are reduced for students.
-Forms for both membership and insurance coverage are available in the Office of Education and Human Services.

 TB Test can be done at the Villanova Health Center or through your family doctor.